MihaiHMO/VSDhdp/README.md

 #NOTE: Both inputs IN_A and IN_B are coming w.r.t clock my_CLOCK created on port CLK
 ```
 ![image](https://user-images.githubusercontent.com/49897923/208297654-a17e7cc2-afef-40de-a76b-e531c24856dc.png)

 **Generated Clocks**
-Generated clocks are propagated clokcs, they are always modeled with respect to a master clock (source clock - OSC, PLL, ot Primary IO port).
+Generated clocks are propagated clocks, they are always modeled with respect to a master clock (source clock - OSC, PLL, ot Primary IO port).
-`create_generated_clock -name MY_GEN_CLK -master [get_clocks MY_ClK] -source [get_ports CLK] -div1 [get_ports OUT_CLK]` it will e creatd a clock with name MY_GEN_CLK at port OUT_CLK from source MY_CLK conected at port CLK.
+`create_generated_clock -name MY_GEN_CLK -master [get_clocks MY_ClK] -source [get_ports CLK] -div1 [get_ports OUT_CLK]` it will e created a clock with name MY_GEN_CLK at port OUT_CLK from source MY_CLK connected at port CLK.
-In the next example e have a design with multiplexed INPUT adn CLK (real example of a mux pin function : I2C and SPI)) .
-In this case the SEL signal is "static", it will not toggle during the ciruit usage .
+In the next example e have a design with multiplexed INPUT and CLK (real example of a mux pin function: I2C and SPI)) .
+In this case the SEL signal is "static", it will not toggle during the circuit usage.

 ![](Imgs/d8-5.png)

 - IN_DAT and IN_CLK has 2 functionalities
-- In one fucntionality IN_DATA and IN_CLK gets the data and clock coresponding to A and in other functionality it is getting data and clk coresponding to B
+- In one functionality IN_DATA and IN_CLK gets the data and clock corresponding to A and in other functionality it is getting data and clk corresponding to B
 - Same for OUT_DATA, OUT_CLK , can get from A or B
 - While operating for for A the clock and data from input goes only to A, and when operation for  goes only to B

-- The clocks (both CLK_A and CLK_B) will be propageted by the tools (DC, OpenSTA) dowstream based on timing arcs .
+- The clocks (both CLK_A and CLK_B) will be propagated by the tools (DC, OpenSTA) downstream based on timing arcs .
 Even if in really we know hat they will have separate paths.
-- ALl the timing arcs from the definition point will see the clock propagation by default.
+- All the timing arcs from the definition point will see the clock propagation by default.

-Multi Clock Design
+**Multi Clock Design**

 False Paths